Crown of Baekje: National Treasure of Korea No.295

 The Gilt-bronze Crown from the Sinchon-ri Tumulus (Naju sincholli gobun chuldogeum donggwan) is from the Three Kingdoms of Korea period.
-It was designated as the 295th national treasure of Korea on September 22, 1997 and is currently housed at the National Museum of Korea.
-Excavated in 1917-1918, it was found at Sinchon-ri, Naju at the Bannam-myeon excavation.
+It was designated as the 295th national treasure of Korea on September 22, 1997, and is currently housed at the National Museum of Korea.
+Excavated in 1917–1918, it was found at Sinchon-ri, Naju at the Bannam-myeon excavation.

 The crown is about 25.5 centimeters in height.
 This crown seems to follow in the general tradition of Silla crowns but is notably different as well.
 The inner crown is a copper cap made from two cylindrical plates.
-The inner crown is similar to the ones excavated from Ipjeom-ri of Jeollabuk-do Province in Japan and is evidence of the strong cultural connection between the Baekje and Yamato people.
+The inner crown is similar to the ones excavated from Ipjeom-ri of Jeollabuk-do Province.
 The outer crown has three tree-like prongs placed on the outer band but unlike their Silla counterparts which are highly stylized; these branches are elaborate and ornamental in style.

 There is still uncertainty about who the crown is for.
 It is believed to be for the leader of the region and is unlikely that it was a crown for the king.
 The crown may have been made from the region it was excavated or sent as a gift by the Baekje king to his vassal.